Since 2017

 Step 12

-13. After 10 more minutes: remove fish from oven.
+13. After 10 more minutes, take the fish out of the oven.

 Step 13